go-jet/jet/wiki/Scan-to-arbitrary-destination.md

 ]
 ```

-#### Antonymous types
+#### Anonymous custom types

 There is no need to create new named type for every custom model.
-Destination type can be declared inline without naming any type.
+Destination type can be declared inline without naming any new type.

 ```
 var dest []struct {